-Factors Used to Determine Eligibility for Spousal Maintenance
+Factors Used to Determine Eligibility for Spousal Support

-There are many different factors the court will evaluate before deciding whether to award spousal maintenance after a New York divorce.
+There are many different factors the court will evaluate before deciding whether to award spousal support after a New York divorce.
 The most significant include:

 - Spousal incomes and shares of marital property.
-Spousal maintenance is most likely to be approved when there is a large discrepancy in the resources of each spouse.
+Spousal support is most likely to be approved when there is a large discrepancy in the resources of each spouse.